UNC defeats NC State 41-10 to become bowl-eligible

 RALEIGH, N.C.
-(AP) — North Carolina is headed back to a bowl game in the first year of Mack Brown’s second stint as coach after Javonte Williams scored two touchdowns rushing and another receiving in the third quarter Saturday night to spark a 41-10 win over rival N.C.
+(AP) — Mack Brown has North Carolina headed back to a bowl game in the first year of his second stint as the Tar Heels’ coach after freshman Sam Howell’s career-best 401 yards passing Saturday night sparked a 41-10 win over rival N.C.
 State.

-The Tar Heels (6-6, 4-4 ACC) trailed 10-6 at halftime before Williams busted free up the middle for a 26-yard scoring run on UNC’s second possession of the second half to give his team the lead for good.
-On the Tar Heels’ next two possessions, Williams caught an 11-yard flare pass for a touchdown and scored on a 6-yard run as UNC stretched its lead.
+After a costly first-half interception, Howell threw three second-half touchdown passes as UNC overcame a 10-6 halftime deficit with 28 third-quarter points.
+The Tar Heels (6-6, 4-4 ACC) intercepted Devin Leary twice and recovered a Zonovan Knight fumble in the third quarter, when Javonte Williams ran for two scores and caught an 11-yard touchdown pass from Howell.

 N.C.
-State (4-8, 1-7) finished the season on a six-game losing streak despite scoring the only touchdown of the first half on a 39-yard pass from Devin Leary to Tabari Hines.
+State (4-8, 1-7) finished the season on a six-game losing streak despite scoring the only touchdown of the first half on a 39-yard pass from Leary to Tabari Hines following Payton Wilson’s interception of Howell.
 The Wolfpack held UNC to 24 rushing yards and two field goals in the first half as Williams managed just seven yards on four carries.

-But a four-touchdown outburst by the Tar Heels in the third quarter turned the game into a rout.
-UNC intercepted Leary twice and recovered a Zonovan Knight fumble for three takeaways in the quarter.
-Williams rushed for 51 yards and two touchdowns on five carries in the quarter and added three catches for 42 yards and another score.
+But Williams rushed for 51 yards and two touchdowns on five carries in the third quarter and added three catches for 42 yards and another score as the post-halftime surge carried the team to bowl eligibility.

-“We’d lost to Duke four out of the last five and we got over that hump (earlier in the season),” Brown said.
+“We’d lost to Duke four out of the last five and we got over that hump,” Brown said.
 “And we’d lost to State four of the last five and we got over that hump.
 And they get another game together and this gives us a chance to have a winning season by winning the bowl game.
 So they’re really happy in that dressing room.”

-Following the second interception of Leary, Sam Howell put an exclamation point on the quarter with a 52-yard scoring pass to Dyami Brown.
+Following the second interception of Leary, Howell put an exclamation point on the quarter with a 52-yard scoring pass to Dyami Brown.
 Howell increased his touchdown pass total for the season to 35 — an FBS record for a true freshman.

-Howell was 23-for-33 passing for a career-high 401 yards and three scores with one interception.
+Howell was 23-for-33 passing as Mack Brown said the interception did not seem to rattle him in the locker room at halftime.
+Howell said he was trying to throw the ball away on that play, and it slipped out of his hands.

+“We struggled early on,” he said.
+“Most of that was on me.
+There were a couple of bad decisions I made in the first half.
+We struggled and had some guys lose their footing in the first half.
+At halftime we just took a deep breath and just tried to be ourselves in the second half.”

 Becoming bowl-eligible was a sweet accomplishment for a team that went 2-9 in 2018 under Larry Fedora, who was replaced by Brown after the season.
 Brown, who coached the Tar Heels to a 74-52-1 record from 1988 to 1997, saw this year’s team surpass UNC’s total number of wins from 2017 and 2018 combined while all six Tar Heel losses were by seven points or fewer.